freqtrade/freqtrade/docs/hyperopt.md

 * `sell`: just search for a new sell strategy
 * `roi`: just optimize the minimal profit table for your strategy
 * `stoploss`: search for the best stoploss value
+* `trailing`: search for the best trailing stop values
+* `default`: `all` except `trailing`
 * space-separated list of any of the above values for example `--spaces roi stoploss`

+The default Hyperopt Search Space, used when no `--space` command line option is specified, does not include the `trailing` hyperspace.
+We recommend you to run optimization for the `trailing` hyperspace separately, when the best parameters for other hyperspaces were found, validated and pasted into your custom strategy.

 ### Position stacking and disabling max market positions